cvilas/guidance/people/leaders_code.md

 # Leadership Code

+## Core principles

+- What [motivates](https://www.youtube.com/watch?v=u6XAPnuFjJc) all of us is autonomy, mastery and sense of purpose.
+Deliver that.
+- Provide context, not control.

 As a Leader, I shall:

 - Be humble.
 Building things in the physical world is hard, and can go wrong in many interesting ways.